nipsonkc/nipsonkc/README.md

  # 🚀 Welcome to My GitHub Profile!
 Hi there!
-I'm **Nipson K C**,an adaptive and innovative Developer and Project Manager with expertise across Android, web, and AI/ML development.
+I'm **Nipson K C**, an adaptive and innovative Developer and Project Manager with expertise across Android, web, and AI/ML development.
 With a passion for evolving alongside today’s fast-moving tech landscape, I thrive on exploring new ideas, creating impactful solutions, and pushing the boundaries of innovation.

 ## 🛠️ Tech Stack